An image of a cute white, green, and yellow caravan parked in a field.

 Chloramines are long-lasting and can travel much further in water pipes.
 They are primarily responsible for the unpleasant smell of chlorinated water.

-Cyst Parasites (Cryptosporidium and Giardia)
+Cyst Parasites (Cryptosporidium and Giaria)

 Bacteria